ds-102/sp24/_announcements/week-01.md

 - Welcome to Data 102!
 The first lecture will be on Tuesday, January 16th, from 12:30PM - 2PM in Li Ka Shing 245.
 - Please carefully read through the [syllabus]({{ site.baseurl }}/syllabus), which covers the details of the course this spring.
 The [schedule]({{ site.baseurl }}/#schedule) outlines the course material that will be covered this spring.
+- Homework 1 and Lab 1 will be posted by the end of the day today.